bbteammedia/ai-seo-tools/docs/archive-dont-read/report-rendering-and-binding.md

 Output JSON: {"body":"...","reco_list":["...","..."]}
 ```

-Cache the last AI output in `_aiseo_snapshot` or per-section if you want.
+Cache the last AI output in `_BBSEO_snapshot` or per-section if you want.

 ---